Charles County Observation-Well Network

 Current Water Level Trends

-Water levels in the Magothy aquifer continue to fluctuate in response to pumpage, but generally show slightly declining or flat trend.
-Water levels range from about 68.04 ft below sea level at Sun Valley (CH Be 43) to about 117.81 ft below sea level at St. Charles (CH Bf 133).
-The observation well at John Hanson Middle School (CH Bf 134) developed a leak in the casing and will be dropped from the network and abandoned.
+Water levels in the Magothy aquifer continue to fluctuate in response to pumpage, (water usage), but trends show an overall decline.
+Water levels range from 78.38 ft below sea level at St. Charles (CH Bf 133) to 116.72 ft below sea level.
+The observation well at John Hanson Middle School (CH Bf 134) developed a leak in the casing and has been abandoned from the network since September 12, 2019.

 Upper Patapsco aquifer

-Water levels in the Upper Patapsco aquifer have shown a relatively flat trend, except for water levels at St. Charles (CH Bf 157) which continue to decline.
-Water levels range from 15.28 ft below sea level at Douglas Point (CH Da 21) to 82.15 ft below sea level at St. Charles (CH Bf 157).
-A monitoring well at St. Charles (CH Bf 151) was abandoned in July 2017 to address a damaged and leaking well casing.
+Water levels in the Upper Patapsco aquifer have shown a slightly declining trend, except for water levels at Douglas Point (CH Da 21), which shows a flat trend.
+Water levels range from 15.47 ft below sea level at Douglas Point (CH Da 21) to 85.93 ft below sea level at St. Charles (CH Bf 157).

 Lower Patapsco aquifer

-Water levels in the Patuxent aquifer continue to decline or exhibit a flat trend.
+Overall, water levels in the Patuxent aquifer continue to decline.
 In the northeastern part of the County at Malcom (CH Bg 18), these declines have slowed in recent years.
-Elsewhere in the County, water levels in the Patuxent aquifer are declining at rates of approximately 1 to 4 ft per year with the fastest declines occurring in the Chapmans Landing/Bryans Road area wells (CH Bc 75, 77 and 78).
-Water levels in the Patuxent aquifer range from 12.84 ft below sea level in the western part of the county at Douglas Point (CH Da 18) to 102.6 ft below sea level at Chapman’s Landing (CH Bc 77).
-Measurements from the production well at Bryans Road (CH Bc 78) are conspicuously flat from 2015 to 2018, caused by a blockage in the measuring tube.
+Elsewhere in the County, water levels in the Patuxent aquifer are declining at rates of approximately 2 to 4 ft per year with the fastest declines occurring in the Bryans Road area wells (CH Bc 75, 77, and 78).
+Water levels in the Patuxent aquifer range from 13.38 ft below sea level in the western part of the county at Douglas Point (CH Da 18) to 106.36 ft below sea level at Chapman’s Landing (CH Bc 77).
+Recent pumpage in the Bryans Road area ranges from 473,000 gallons per day (June 2020) to 357,000 gallons per day (November 2019).